OpenBanking-Brasil/specs-seguranca/open-banking-brasil-certificate-standards-1_ID1.md

 Signature Certificates are used to perform payload signature through the use of JWS (JSON Web Signature).

-#### Open Banking Brasil Attributes Present in the Certificate
+#### Open Finance Brasil Attributes Present in the Certificate

-* **UID:** Participant Code associated with the CNPJ listed in the Directory Service of Open Banking Brasil;
+* **UID:** Participant Code associated with the CNPJ listed in the Directory Service of Open Finance Brasil;
-* **commonName:** Company Name registered in the Directory Service of Open Banking Brasil and belonging to the CNPJ and Participant Code.
+* **commonName:** Company Name registered in the Directory Service of Open Finance Brasil and belonging to the CNPJ and Participant Code.

 The Signature Certificate must be issued through the V5 chain, and must contain the following attributes:

 **Distinguished Name**

-* **UID (OID 0.9.2342.19200300.100.1.1):** Participant Code associated with the CNPJ listed in the Directory Service of Open Banking Brazil
+* **UID (OID 0.9.2342.19200300.100.1.1):** Participant Code associated with the CNPJ listed in the Directory Service of Open Finance Brazil
 * **countryName (OID 2.5.4.6):** BR
 * **organizationName (OID 2.5.4.10):** ICP-Brasil
 * **organizationalUnitName (OID 2.5.4.11):** Certificate Authority Name